Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

 Liquidators can liquidate a loan when the collateral value drops below the liquidation ratio.
 The default liquidation ratio for ETH collateral is 150%.

 The liquidation penalty is payable to liquidators out of the collateral value.
-For example, when a loan of $1000 is liquidated, the liquidator will recieve `$1000 * 1.10 = $1100` worth of the collateral.
+For example, when a loan of $1000 is liquidated, the liquidator will recieve `$1000 * 1.10 = $1100` worth of the underlying collateral.

 The remaining collateral can be withdrawn by the loan creator after the loan has been liquidated.

+#### Partial Liquidations ####

+sUSD loans that fall below the liquidation ratio can be partially liquidated to fix the collateral ratio.
+The liquidation penalty (`default 10%`) will be paid out of the remaining ETH collateral to the liquidator who repays the sUSD.

+The amount of sUSD loan that can be liquidated will be capped to the loan value that needs to be liquidated plus the liquidation penalty to restore the `collateral value` back to or above the liquidation ratio.

+The amount of sUSD that can be liquidated to fix a loan is calculated based on the formula:

+- V = Value of ETH Collateral
+- D = sUSD loan balance
+- t = Liquidation Ratio
+- S = Amount of sUSD debt to liquidate
+- P = Liquidation Penalty %

+\\[
+S = \frac{t * D - V}{t - (1 + P)}
+\\]

+The loan's `collateralAmount` and `loanAmount` will be updated after a partial liquidation to reflect the remaining `collateral amount` and `loan amount` that is outstanding.

 ### Technical Specification